PodcastsBusinessWe Fixed It, You're Welcome

 Plus de podcasts Business

-À propos de We Fixed It.
-You're Welcome.
+À propos de We Fixed It, You're Welcome

 Armchair quarterbacking isn’t just for sports anymore.
 We’re taking the same approach to companies: what would you do in their shoes?
 Each episode, our lively panel will debate a new issue ripped from the headlines involving a different well-known company.
 Between our instincts, experiences, and unsolicited opinions, we may just come up with gold.
 At the end, we’ll critique ourselves and see how we did.
 If we fixed it, you’re welcome!
-Season 3 launches January 20, 2026.
+Season 3 launched January 20, 2026.
 Subscribe to the podcast so you don't miss a single episode!

 Site web du podcast